The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 Why did I start our lesson from this passage?
 (This passage is about friends of the forest)

-And who should protect the forest?
-(People have to do this.)
+Who should protect the forest?
+(People should do this.)

 Who can formulate the theme of our lesson?